michael86/inventory-management-system-web-app/README.md

 ### Popup

-Seems complete so far.
-May refactor stuff at later date if new funcitonality is required
+~~Seems complete so far.
+May refactor stuff at later date if new funcitonality is required~~ lol

 - [x] Refactor buttons to be dynamically generated, this will allow me to call them within forms, as well as place in footer at later date.
 - [x] Refactor form to use child components that will allow me to dynamically generate each input.
 - [x] hook up form submit to local storage (This will be replaced by apis at later date)
-- [ ] stock component will state invalid sku if changed (not saved) then set back to current sku
+- [x] ~~stock component will state invalid sku if changed (not saved) then set back to current sku~~ Fixed
+- [ ] Updating to and from free issue not working.
+Assume cause check box is either defined or undefined.

 ### View Invoices